-There are two types of trustmarks: the certification trustmark and the engagement trustmark.
-The certification trustmark is larger, and lets visitors verify your site's security.
+There are two types of trustmarks: the floating trustmark and the engagement trustmark.
+The floating trustmark is larger, and lets visitors verify your site's security.
 The engagement trustmark is smaller, and is a visual reminder that your site is safe.

 - The header: It’s vital to place the trustmark above the fold, where visitors will be able to see it immediately—without scrolling or navigating.
 This will reduce your bounce rate and keep visitors on your site for longer.
 We recommend using the engagement trustmark above the fold.

 - The footer: Only 20% of website visitors ever scroll down to the footer, but those who do tend to be highly security-conscious, and in need of constant reassurance that the site is safe.
 It’s a smart move to appease these visitors by placing the trustmark in the footer as well.